tuxsudo/react-starter/README.md

 1. The React / Redux app is found in [src/app](./src/app)
 1. The production Express.js server is found in [src/server](./src/server)
 1. Component stories (for the component dev environment) is found in [.storybook/config.js](./.storybook/config.js)

+NOTE: Make sure you are using npm version 3 or higher.